 This paragraph seems to contemplate that only employees would be authorized access to aircraft and articles, when indeed, there may be customer or vendor representatives and other "individuals" that would be allowed authorized access.
-ARSA requests clarification on exactly which "individuals" would need to be trained, only employees or all persons with "authorized access"?
+The association requests clarification on exactly which "individuals" would need to be trained, only employees or all persons with "authorized access"?
 Or do all individuals need to be trained but records need only be kept on employees?

 Also, does this paragraph allow a distinction between administrative areas where more individuals may have access but need not be trained unless authority is extended to where aircraft or parts are stored or worked?
-Do escorts need to be trained differently than other employees?
-What about persons that may need to escort a person that is accessing the repair station from the "airport" side as discussed in the comments under paragraph (4)?